Big-Bee-Network/aligning-taxon-names/_episodes/01-introduction.md

-Introduction to taxon names using bee names
+Introduction to taxon name alignment using bee names Catalogs
+  Packages
+  What is alignment?